 • Avoidance/Relief.
 To cope with the idea of doing something uncomfortable in your business, you turn to shopping to make you feel good, or perhaps you drink to excess on weekends.

 • Rumination.
 You obsess.
-You worry.
-You focus only on your fears, in cycles, over and over on repeat.
+And worry.
+It seems like all you can focus on are your fears, in cycles, over and over on repeat.

 • Inflexibility.
 You do the same thing.
 You’re afraid to try a different way to dealing with something, so you continue doing the things that you know don’t work.

 • Anger.
 Do you sometimes think you have an anger management issue?
 Anger is the “big lid” coping strategy that can mask a number of other emotions which are actually the culprit.